Sigmmma/c20/src/content/h1/tags/unicode_string_list/readme.md

 Some features like newlines in strings will not work in certain situations.
 ```

 Save the file once you've set the contents of the text file.
 Make sure the file is set to encoding UTF-16 LE.
-Go ahead and use the `unicode-strings` command in Tool to import your unicode strings list.
+Go ahead and use the `unicode-strings` command in [Tool][] to import your unicode strings list.

-# Text Symbols
+# Text symbols
 These symbols can be used in your text files to get specific results.
-Examples include displaying the necessary key to press for an action and creating a new line in a sentence.
+Examples include displaying the necessary key to press for an action and creating a new line in a sentence:

 | Symbol               | Note                                                                                                                                |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |